tenstorrent/tt-metal/tech_reports/TT-Distributed/TT-Distributed-Architecture-1219.md

 For each CQ Broadcast path, a dedicated CB and socket is reserved on the Packetizer.
 For each CB, the Packetizer is responsible for forwarding data to multiple *Mcast Prefetch\_d* modules in the grid (one per chip).
 Thus, the Packetizer must maintain credits for each *Mcast Prefetch\_d* and perform end-to-end handshakes with each one of them.

 A detailed view of a potential Packetizer implementation is displayed below.
-Other implementations are possible (ex: dedicated Packetizer per *Mcast Prefetch\_h),* though the fundamental mechanism remains unchanged)
+Other implementations are possible (ex: dedicated Packetizer per *Mcast Prefetch\_h),* though the fundamental mechanism remains unchanged.

 In this example, the Packetizer is responsible for broadcasting data to five chips (with two *Mcast Prefetch\_d* modules each).
 Thus, it maintains two sets of five credits in the form of semaphores.